Friends of Eden Gardens

 On Tuesdays, our volunteers can be found working on the grounds pulling weeds, pruning shrubs and helping to keep the grounds beautiful.

-We also have a small nursery area where we grow and sell small plants that have been divided or propagated.
-We often have small ferns and lilies available for park visitors to purchase.
 In April we begin the process of air-layering Camellias which continues into May.
-After harvesting them in the fall we will pot them up and let them establish roots before selling them as a fundraiser at the Camellia Festival. |
+After harvesting them in the fall we will pot them up and let them establish roots before selling them as a fundraiser at the Camellia Festival.

 In addition to the daily maintenance tasks, several key long-term programs and processes are of important focus and attention: